-Our board is a working board, which means our board members devote time and energy to our work.
-The term of service is one year from September 2019 until September 2020, with the opportunity to stay on for future terms.
-We hold six board meetings each year (typically at lunchtime during the week) and board members actively participate in two of our committees (Communications, Issues, Membership, Special Events & Fundraising, and Pro Bono & Public Interest).
-Additionally, we ask board members to attend our events, when possible, and to make a personally meaningful financial contribution to the organization.
+Responsibilities: This is a working board.
+The term of service is one year from September 1, 2021, until August 31, 2022, with the opportunity to stay on for future terms.
+You should plan to attend six board meetings each year (typically at lunchtime during the week).
+You also should plan to either co-chair or actively participate in at least two of our committees (including Advocacy; Budget, Finance & Planning; Communications; D.C.
+Bar Affairs; Judicial Endorsements; Honorary Board; Membership; Personnel; Pro Bono & Public Interest; Special Events & Fundraising; Strategic Planning).
+Board members are encouraged to attend our events when possible and to make a personally meaningful financial contribution to the organization each year.

-To apply to join our board of directors, please submit a resume and a statement of interest (no longer than two pages).
-In your statement of interest, please address the following:
+Application Process: Please submit a statement of interest (no longer than two pages) and your resume.
+In your statement, please discuss the following:

 For more information, email our Executive Director, Nancy Lopez, at email@example.com.

 Washington Council of Lawyers members are welcome to attend.
-For more information and to RSVP, contact Executive Director Nancy Lopez at firstname.lastname@example.org.
+For more information and to RSVP, contact Nancy Lopez at firstname.lastname@example.org.